-Every morning when the girls come downstairs, they will find their chores for the day on the clipboard--PLUS they still have to draw two sticks.
+Every morning when the girls come downstairs, they will find their chores for the day on the clipboard—PLUS they still have to draw two sticks out of the chore bucket.
 Each girl will be in charge of cleaning one whole room in the house, and I have left detailed instructions for that room.

 For instance, today Chloe was in charge of cleaning the dining room.
 Here is what her paper said: